Panel 4 Benefits of nicotine

 - United Kingdom

 Martin Cawley joined Beatson Cancer Charity as CEO in July 2019.
 Martin has been involved in the area of health and social care his entire his career.
 He previously held senior positions in a number of Scotland’s charities and spent 3 years as Director of the National Lottery Community Fund in Scotland working with charities and community organisations.
 Martin has a comprehensive understanding of the wide-ranging challenges facing charitable organisations in Scotland.
 Over the years he has been involved in a range of national forums and working groups related to areas of his work.
-More specifically Martin has an in-depth experience, knowledge and understanding of the issues facing people from a range of vulnerable and disadvantaged groups.
-Martin has been a non-executive director of a number of organisations including national umbrella agencies and social enterprises aimed at improving practice and approach and influencing social policy.
-Martin is a huge fan of all kinds of sports and enjoys participating in one or two every now and again.
-He also loves travelling and spending time with his family.
-Martin describes himself as more of a “passive sportsman” now but still enjoys a walk in the fresh air to clear his head after a day’s work.

 Paul Newhouse